broadlume/Web2TextLeadProcessor/README.md

 ## Deployment

-1. Navigate to the root of the repository (outside of the dev container)
+1. Navigate to the `restate-cdk` module of the repository within the dev container
-2. Run `copilot deploy`
-    - If you get an authorization error, run `aws sso login` first
-    - There are two environments, `development` and `production`
-3. Select the service to deploy
+2. Figure out what stack to deploy
-    - web2text-service
+    - lead_processor
         - Deploy this service only if you make any changes in the `web2text` module or any of its dependent modules (e.g. `common`)
-    - twilio-proxy
+    - twilio_proxy
         - Deploy this service only if you make changes to the `twilio_proxy` module
-   - swagger-docs
-        - Deploy this service only if you make changes to the `swagger_docs` module
-    - restate-server
+    - restate_server
         - Deploy this only if you need to update the restate server - should be pretty infrequent.
-            - **WARNING** Currently deploying the restate server causes downtime since two instances of the restate server cannot be running at the same time, so ECS will deprovision the server first, then deploy the new one
+            - **WARNING** Currently deploying the restate server causes downtime since two instances of the restate server cannot be running at the same time, so CDK will deprovision the old server first, then deploy the new one
+            - Data/settings will be persisted across upgrades/deployments
             - See the [docs](https://docs.restate.dev/operate/upgrading/) to see if there are any steps needed before safely upgrading
-4. Select the environment to deploy to
+3. Run `bun run deploy <module> <environment>`
+    - If you get an authorization error, run `aws sso login` first
+    - There are two environments, `development` and `production`
 5. Wait for the command to finish
-    - This will also update the restate server with a new deployment automatically and (if possible and there are no inflight invocations) de-register the old deployment
+    - This will also update the restate server with a new deployment automatically

 ## What is Restate
 [Restate](https://restate.dev/) is a framework that allows you to run functions as services durably and reliably and orchestrate between them.